asberg95/Social_Inequality_Lab/_pages/about_pi.md

 **Dr.Mirre Stallen** <br>
-Assistant Professor at the Department of Social, Economic, and Organisational Psychology at Leiden University and a Senior researcher, Poverty Interventions, at the Amsterdam University of Applied Sciences

-She currently supervises three PhD students at Leiden University, and is the project leader of <i>Gezin en geld</i>, a large cash transfer study currently underway across several municipalities in The Netherlands.

-Her research has two main goals: conducting experimental studies on social inequality, particularly poverty and education, to understand the decision-making processes it affects, and developing and testing interventions to improve the well-being of people in poverty, in collaboration with governmental and NGO partners.
+An assistant Professor at Leiden University, where she leads the Social Inequality Lab, and also holds a position as Senior Researcher at the Poverty Interventions group of the Amsterdam University of Applied Sciences.
+These two roles are mutually reinforcing: our academic insights inform the development of real-world poverty interventions, while questions from the field shape the research agenda of her lab.
+After completing her PhD at Erasmus University Rotterdam, she held a postdoctoral position at the Donders Institute for Brain, Cognition, and Behaviour at Radboud University Nijmegen.
+A subsequent move to Stanford University led to a research fellowship in the Department of Psychology before returning to the Netherlands.